sc0v0ne/LearnAI/dl/lstm.md

   - GRU vs LSTM
   - Applications
   - Drawbacks
+- The 5 Step Life-Cycle for LSTM Models in Keras
 - Derivation of Backpropagation through time
 - LSTM Autoencoders
 - Encoder-Decoder with Attention
 - References

 <!-- /MarkdownTOC -->

+## Overview

 Long Short Term Memory (LSTM) is a kind of recurrent neural network.